pub struct Uart { /* private fields */ }Expand description

 pub fn set_write_mode(&mut self, blocking: bool) -> Result<()>

-returns immediately after copying as much of the contents of the provided buffer to the output queue as it’s able to fit. - Blocking write.
+- Non-blocking write. writereturns immediately after copying as much of the contents of the provided buffer to the output queue as it’s able to fit.

 sourcepub fn input_len(&self) -> Result<usize>